 It appears that it is improving.
 We are seeing an increase in both new consumer and commercial construction/investment.

 Real estate prices have stabilized and are increasing.
 Loan delinquency is also improving.

-2 Are businesspeople confident in the economy?
+(2) Are businesspeople confident?
 Why or why not?

-3 What changes do you see in banking in the next couple of years?
+(4) What changes do you see in the banking industry in the next year or two?

 Hopefully, there will be reform within the Consumer Financial Protection Bureau, which would eliminate or modify the enormous amounts of compliance requirements.
 While these were supposed to be levied at the “mega” banks, they unfortunately have adversely affected the community banks.